 Quran is a Book of guidance that contains instructions aimed at helping mankind live their lives on the path of righteousness till the end of times.
 However, this should not lead to the impression that Quran is only full with prophecies of future, rather Quran contains the stories of the nations of the past on the bases of which it conveys the moral lesson to the audience.

 Quran mentions various nations that have come before in the world and for the guidance of which Allah sent His Messengers.
-When we learn the Holy Quran we find that all the Messenger that came to the respective nation carried the message of Oneness of Allah and told them about the right path to follow in order to stay virtuous and prosper in the world hereafter.
+When we learn and read the Holy Quran we find that all the Messenger that came to the respective nation carried the message of Oneness of Allah and told them about the right path to follow in order to stay virtuous and prosper in the world hereafter.

 In Quran, there are mentions of 25 Prophets by name including Prophet Muhammad (PBUH).
 The following lines will cover the Prophets that are known in other Abrahmic religions as well by showing their mention in Quran in addition to the nation they were sent to guide.